Credit: NEW YORK YANKEES. ALL RIGHTS RESERVED

 The Rochester Red Wings (Finger Lakes)

-Frontier Field will host 70 home games in the 2019 season for the Rochester Red Wings, an International League team and the top minor league affiliate of the Minnesota Twins.
-Summer holiday home games will be held on Memorial Day and Labor Day.
-On Thursdays this season, the team will transform into the “Rochester Plates” for home games, as a tribute to Rochester’s local delicacy, the “Garbage Plate”, a beloved dish with home fries, french fries, macaroni salad, and baked beans topped with meats, spicy mustard, chopped onions, and hot sauce.
+Opening day for the Rochester Red Wings, an International League team and the top minor league affiliate of the Minnesota Twins, is April 9 at Frontier Field.
+Summer holiday home games will be held on Independence Day and Labor Day.
+On Thursdays this season, the team will transform into the “Rochester Plates” for home games as a tribute to Rochester’s local delicacy, the “Garbage Plate.”
+This beloved dish consists of home fries, french fries, macaroni salad, and baked beans topped with meats, spicy mustard, chopped onions, and hot sauce.

 The Auburn Doubledays (Finger Lakes)